IandRover/FedBug/README.md

 ### What is the intuition behind FedBug?

-Presumming some basic knowledge about fedeerated learnig and deep learning, pleas recall that
+Presumming some basic knowledge about fedeerated learnig and deep learning,  recall that
 1. At the start of each global round, all clients receive an identical model from the server;
 2. Each intermediate layer parameterizes a set of hyperplanes that separate latent features, which is outputed by the previous layer.

 Taken together, these insights suggest a strategy: By freezing the models received from the server, every client actually shares sets of hyperplans, parameterized by the frozen layers.
 By exploiting the frozen layers, cliens share common intermediate feature spaces.

-Below, we provide an example considering a four-layer model trained using `FedBug (40%)`.
+Below, we provide an example considering a `four-layer` model trained using `FedBug (40%)`.

-Suppose we are in the second GU period, where all clients have just unfrozen their second module.
+Suppose we are in the `second GU period`, where all clients have just `unfrozen their second module`.
 During this period, the clients adapt their first and second modules and project the data into a feature space.
 Notably, the separating hyperplanes within this feature space are parameterized by the yet-to-be-unfrozen modules (the third and fourth modules in this case).
 These modules remain consistent during this period, serving as a shared anchor among clients.
 Similarly, as we progress to the subsequent third period, this process continues, with clients mapping their data into decision regions defined by the still-frozen fourth module.
 By leveraging the shared reference, FedBug ensures ongoing alignment among the clients.

 ### How does FedBug really work?